The Pilgrims Way Challenge is back on Saturday 15 June 2024 and now back to front!

 You must be at least 16 years of age to participate in the Pilgrims Way Challenge and walkers under the age of 18 must be accompanied by a participating adult.

-Please note that participant packs will be sent to all those who sign up before 24th May 2023.
-Sign-ups after this deadline will collect their participant number at the event.
+Please note that participant packs will be sent to all those who sign up before 27 May 2024.
+On the day entries will collect their participant number at the event.

 Download the award-winning Pilgrims Event App for free